jcarenza/allisoncarenza/src/posts/beautiful-haley.md

 ---
-title: 'Beautiful Haley'
+title: "Beautiful Haley"
-description: '<p>Every time I photograph a senior in high school I&apos;m reminded of my awkward senior pics.
-Since I&apos;ve been photographing [&hellip;]</p>
+description: "Every time I photograph a senior in high school I&apos;m reminded of my awkward senior pics.
+Since I&apos;ve been photographing "
-'
-publishDate: 'Apr 10, 2013'
+publishDate: "Apr 10, 2013"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/001haley.jpg'
+heroImage: "/media/001haley.jpg"
-alt: 'Beautiful Haley'
+alt: "Beautiful Haley"
-slug: 'beautiful-haley'
+slug: "beautiful-haley"
-category: ['Senior Pictures']
+category: ["Senior Pictures"]
-tags: ['Senior Pictures','Senior Pictures','Senior Pictures']
+tags: ["Senior Pictures", "Senior Pictures", "Senior Pictures"]
 ---

 <p style="text-align: center;">Every time I photograph a senior in high school I&apos;m reminded of my awkward senior pics.
 Since I&apos;ve been photographing so many senior lately I really need to get a copy of some of those pics and post them on the blog.
 Not only because it would give my friends a good laugh, but also to illustrate the stark contrast.
 In both photography and maturity.
 Granted, I was a particularly gangly late bloomer, but still the photography was so blah!
 That&apos;s why I work extra hard at my job to make these young ladies look and feel fabulous!
 Although, sometimes it&apos;s a very easy job.</p>